LoyVanBeek/RoboCupAtHome-roadmap/problems.md

 To make GPSR for fair, everyone should get the same tasks (this is boring for everyone).
 I also don't want to test just 3 commands, I want to **test dozens of commands**!

+In comparison: the Amazon Robotics Challenge only tests 2 very similar tasks.
+Each of those is just one part of our challenges.

 ### Possible fixes
 - Less challenges
 - Less repetition